CL-154-class cruiser: World War II developments

-The later – and as it would turn out, final – generation of gun cruisers met the same fate as the "interim" generation: only a handful were completed.
+The later (and as it would turn out) final generation of gun cruisers met the same fate as the "interim" generation: only a handful were completed.
 The German introduction of anti-ship guided missiles and the Japanese use of kamikaze attacks (which were in effect missiles guided under direct human control) made all anti-aircraft guns smaller than the 3-inch gun obsolete and increased pressure to adopt 5- and 6-inch dual purpose (DP) guns which were capable of attacking both airborne and surface targets at longer ranges and with higher rates of fire.
 BuOrd had begun development of such gun designs in the 1930s, including the 5-inch/54-caliber Mark 16, and had continued to push for ships that would act as testbeds for their new guns.
-The Navy agreed in the waning days of World War II to construct a small number of cruisers for this purpose: the 5-inch gun CL-154 class, the 6-inch gun Worcester class, and the 8-inch gun Des Moines class.
+The Navy agreed in the waning days of World War II to construct a small number of cruisers for this purpose, including the 5-inch gun CL-154 class.
 Initially the Navy wanted at least one squadron of six ships of each class, but in the end only two Worcester-class and three Des Moines-class cruisers would be completed, and the CL-154 class would be cancelled in its entirety.